directus/directus/docs/extensions/leveraging-ui-components.md

 ## Creating a Custom UI Component

-The Directus UI components are designed with flexibility and customization in mind, enabling you to build your custom UI components.

-We exposes a couple of CSS variables for both light and dark themes.
-These variables are useful when building a custom component and want it to look native to Directus.
+The Directus UI components are designed with flexibility and customization in mind.
+However, you may need to create your own components using shared styling.
+Directus exposes several CSS variables for both light and dark themes.

-Here are some examples of CSS variables: `--border-normal`, `--foreground-normal` `-purple`, `--module-background`, and `--overlay-color`.
+Examples of CSS variables include `--border-normal`, `--foreground-normal` `-purple`, `--module-background`, and `--overlay-color`.

 ::: tip Explore Light and Dark Theme CSS Variables